OUDON/pentago-ai-battle-server/README.md

 ```

 ## License
-This software is released under the MIT License.
+This software is released under the MIT License, see LICENSE.txt.